taddeseanb/kenya-hub/docs/docs/user/index.md

 A listing of available functionalities:

 - The Sidebar
-    - `Explore map data` shows a listing of datasets which can be added to the map, either via a catalogue search or directly from a configured map service.
+    - `Explore map data` shows a listing of datasets that can be added to the map via a catalogue search or directly from a configured map service.
 If the panel is empty, select an alternative map from `related maps`.
     - `Upload` provides the option to open a dataset from the local computer.
 Note that this data is not uploaded to a server, so this data is not shared with colleagues.
 You can also reference `web data` from this panel.
     - As soon as layers are loaded on the map, you can set the order of the layers, view a legend of the layer, zoom to its extent, set its opacity and view the metadata of the data.
 - The vertical toolbar on the top right
     - Zoom in and out, and back to a full world zoom
     - Zoom to your current location
-    - Split the map in the left and right, to compare 2 datasets
+    - Split the map to the left and right, to compare 2 datasets
     - Measure a distance on the map
 - The top menu
     - Get more information `about` the map viewer
     - Select one of a set of `related maps`
-    - `Map settings` allows to select a different base map
+    - `Map settings` allows you to select a different base map
     - `Help` opens the viewer documentation
     - A `Story` is a series of views on various datasets with comments
-    - `Share` generates a link to the current map, which you can share with collegues
+    - `Share` generates a link to the current map, which you can share with colleagues

 Read more about the capabilities of the component at [terriajs](https://docs.terria.io/guide/).